Florida Blue Key

 Florida Blue Key banquet with O'Connell, Kennedy, Smathers, and Reitz in 1957.

-Florida Blue Key is a student leadership honor society at the University of Florida.
+Florida Blue Key, is a student leadership honor society at the University of Florida.
 It was founded in 1923.
-The organization is the oldest and most prestigious leadership honorary in the state of Florida.
-Members include notable politicians and prominent business leaders.
 Florida Blue Key recognizes a class of students each semester who have displayed exemplary leadership on campus and have made significant contributions to the University of Florida through service.
+It has been heavily scrutinized and criticized for its influence on student government and campus life at the university (under what is known as "The System"), as well as in Florida politics more generally.